offspring Svelte Themes

 FFmpeg licensing

 Offspring does not bundle FFmpeg.
-It invokes whatever FFmpeg lives in %LOCALAPPDATA%\Offspring\ffmpeg\ (downloaded on demand) or the path you configured in Settings.
+It invokes whatever FFmpeg lives in its per-user data folder (downloaded on demand — %LOCALAPPDATA%\Offspring\ffmpeg\ on Windows, ~/Library/Application Support/Offspring/ffmpeg/ on macOS) or the path you configured in Settings.
 FFmpeg is © the FFmpeg developers, licensed under the LGPL v2.1+, and its source is available at https://ffmpeg.org/download.html.

 Because Offspring calls FFmpeg as a separate executable (no linking), the LGPL does not propagate to Offspring's own code.
 Offspring itself is MIT.